Infection Control Annual Statement

 Risk assessments are carried out so that best practice can be established.
 In the last year the following risk assessments were carried out/reviewed:

 Waste Management: As per the NHS Clinical Waste Strategy 2023, the Grove medical centre continues to make changes in its waste management practices.
+An extra recycling bin has been installed due to high levels of recyclable waste generated.

 This practice has registered with the RCGP Green Impact for Health.
 It provides a toolkit to aid the practice improve its sustainability, reduce its harmful impact on planetary health; adapt to the risks of climate change.
+Solar panels have been installed at the practice to aim to reduce the carbon footprint.

 Safe Management of Staff health and wellbeing to manage infection prevention and control.